I-539, Application To Extend/Change Nonimmigrant Status

-- Certain nonimmigrants to extend their stay or change to another nonimmigrant status;
+- Certain nonimmigrants extending their stay or changing to another nonimmigrant status;

 - CNMI residents applying for an initial grant of status;

-- F and M nonimmigrants to apply for reinstatement; and,
+- F and M nonimmigrants applying for reinstatement; and,

 - Persons seeking V nonimmigrant status or an extension of stay as a V nonimmigrant.

 I-539 Form 7; I-539 instructions 17.
 I-539A Form 4; I-539A instructions 3.

 10/15/19.
 You can find the edition date at the bottom of the page on the form and instructions.

 For a complete list of mailing addresses, visit our Form I-539 Direct Filing Addresses webpage.

 If filing at a Lockbox, please read our filing tips.